sq2ips/m20-custom-firmware/README.md

 The currently implemented features are:
 - GPS time, position, altitude, speed (not working in XM1110), ascent rate and number of satellites (NMEA and XM1110)
 - changing u-blox module mode to airborne to allow higher altitude flights
-- Sending data over radio using Horus Binary V2 protocol
+- Sending data over radio using Horus Binary V2 protocol and/or APRS protocol
 - Getting battery voltage
 - Getting temperature and pressure
 - Getting external temperature